learn-co-curriculum/java-file-input-output/README.md

 line to enter in information.
 We then provide them an output through the command line interface as well.
 This works great - but what if the user wants to run the program over and over again with the same input?
-They would have to re-enter it every time they run the program and go through all of the prompts again and again.
+They would have to re-enter it every time they run the program and go through all the prompts again and again.
 Similarly, what if the user wants to save the output to look back on?
 They would have to either take a screenshot of the output or copy and paste the output from the command line into a file.